Non-periodic Fourier propagation algorithms for partial differential equations: Introduction

-For cases without periodicity, a common strategy is to use a pseudo-spectral method employing polynomial expansions \citep{Fornberg1996,Orszag1972}.
-These methods have a substantial numerical cost and require non-uniform spatial grids.
-Such grids are problematic for solving stochastic partial differential equations (SPDE) because the stochastic noise variance increases with inverse step size.
-This increases the step-size error, making it more difficult to check for convergence in the spatial discretization errors.
-This can be avoided by using a uniform grid, as in the techniques developed here.
-It is also much simpler to compare the numerical and reference solutions on a uniform grid, making it useful in error analysis and deep learning applications for PDEs \citep{liu2023spfno,Kovachki2024Neuraloperator,Liu2023OPNO}.
+In cases without periodicity, the most common pseudo-spectral methods use polynomial expansions, typically with a non-uniform spatial grid \citep{Fornberg1996,Orszag1972}.
+This has a substantial numerical cost, and is less useful for solving stochastic partial differential equations (SPDE) because the stochastic noise variance increases with inverse step size, which makes it more difficult to check for convergence in the spatial discretization.
+The non-uniformity problem is overcome by using a uniform grid, as in the spectral techniques described here.
+It is also simpler to compare numerical and reference solutions on a uniform grid, making it useful in error analysis and deep learning applications for PDEs \citep{liu2023spfno,Kovachki2024Neuraloperator,Liu2023OPNO}, as well as being more suitable for spatially correlated noise.

-In this paper, we describe and implement two fast spectral methods for integrating parabolic partial differential equations (PDEs) and stochastic partial differential equations (SPDEs) on non-periodic boundaries.
-These methods use fast trigonometric spectral transforms that include the use of discrete sine transform (DST) or/and discrete cosine transforms (DCT) \citep{krylov1906approximate}.
-There are some previous studies of this approach \citep{Kosloff1983A_non_periodic_fourier,Wise2021pseudospectral}, but our theory is more general.
-This general strategy has been useful in several physics applications, such as solving the nonlinear Schrödinger equation with periodic boundary conditions, as it produces very accurate solutions.
-The advantage of extending this technique to non-periodic cases is that it is accurate, relatively fast and well-suited to the use of equidistant collocation points, which reduces errors when the solution has localized peaks.
-We demonstrate this approach and compare it with common polynomial expansions.